shmcatee/first_test_Proget/README.md

 # first_test_Proget
-This is a test repo to test connectivity to AP Proget
+This is a test repo to start planning the migration of AP Proget to gethub packages